 Try Pacari Chocolate While in Ecuador

 While they are worth every penny, ordering these online will cost more than here in Ecuador.
 These chocolate bars are listed at $2.25 ea – although they cost just $2.01 at SuperMaxi.
-Online (from the US) they will cost from $5.49 to $7.50 each.
+Online (from the US) they will cost more – from $5 to $8 each.

 Which flavor do you want to try first?